Royal Corsican Rangers: Second embodiment

 On 16 October 1813, a conjunct force consisting of HMS Bacchante, HMS Saracen, and Captain Piearce Lowen of "His Majesty's Corsican Rangers", captured "Forts Espagnole and Castel Nuova", near Cattaro.
 In November 1827 a grant of £1600 was paid for ordnance stores captured there.
 The force went on to capture Fort Cattaro on 5 January 1814.

 The Rangers were stationed in the Ionian Islands until the end of the Napoleonic Wars.
 In 1814 and 1815, some of them took part in further actions against Murat's Neapolitan forces.

 On 13 February 1814, the island of Paxos, in the Adriatic, surrendered to HMS Apollo and a detachment of 160 troops.
 The troops moved so rapidly through the island that the enemy did not have time to organize resistance.
 As a result, the British force, which included men from the 2nd Greek Light Infantry from Cephalonia, the Royal Corsican Rangers, the 35th Regiment of Foot, and other units, and marines and seamen from Apollo, captured 122 enemy troops and a small, well-designed fort of three guns.

 The regiment was disbanded on Corfu in 1817.
 During its service in the Napoleonic Wars it had worn a uniform similar to that of the 60th (Royal American) Regiment, consisting of a dark green jacket with red facings, blue trousers and black gaiters, with black leather equipment.

+French Tirailleurs Corse

+In 1803, the French also raised a light infantry unit on Corsica.
+The unit, the Tirailleurs Corse, were commanded by Philippe d'Ornano, a cousin of Napoleon Bonaparte.
+The unit consisted of six companies (one carabinier, one voltigeur and six chasseurs).
+They wore brown jackets with green (or red) cuffs, turnbacks, and collar.

+The unit was often brigaded with another light infantry unit raised in Northern Italy, the Tirailleurs du Pô.
+The two units took part in many of the engagements fought by Napoleon's Grande Armee.
+In 1811, they were merged into the 11th Regiment Infantry Légère.